We may receive commission if you decide to use counseling services through BetterHelp or other resources on our website.

 Trauma-focused CBT (TF-CBT) is an intervention designed to reduce cultural trauma in Black American youth.
 It’s a relatively short-term approach and can be used to treat PTSD and reduce negative responses and maladaptive behaviors arising from exposure to trauma.
 It maximizes parental engagement in supporting their children.

 Medications may be utilized along with mental health therapies, which most often include psychotherapy, also called talk therapy.
 In some cases, talk therapy alone may be all that’s needed.
 In more severe cases, medications may be used first or throughout treatment.
 Medication use is based on your individual needs, personal preferences, and medical situation.
 Commonly used medications include antidepressants, antianxiety drugs, stimulants, antipsychotics, and mood stabilizers.
 Each medication has potential side effects, so consider your options carefully.

 To get the most out of your therapy, your therapist will likely give you homework assignments related to specific goals to do in between your sessions.
-These assignments typically focus on what you learned during your therapy sessions and may include activities such as journaling, practicing coping strategies, and rehearsing new skills.
-Exercise, healthy eating, and adequate sleep are physiologically strategies that can help you mentally.
+These assignments typically focus on what you learned during your therapy sessions and may include activities, such as journaling, practicing coping strategies, and rehearsing new skills.
+Exercise, healthy eating, and adequate sleep are physiological strategies that can help you mentally.